The Hammer Makes One Last Trip to Spot Where He Hit No. 715

 At the bottom of a hill, the procession took a sharp right turn toward the site of the former stadium.
 Aaron's flower-covered hearse and all the vehicles that followed did a loop through the circular parking lot, which covers the footprint of the cookie-cutter stadium that became home of the Braves after they moved from Milwaukee in 1966.

-It was a touching tribute that capped off several days of remembrances for one of baseball's great players.
+It was a touching tribute that capped off several days of remembrances for one of baseball's greatest players.
 The Braves held a memorial ceremony Tuesday at their current home, suburban Truist Park.

 The funeral service touched as much on Aaron's life beyond the field as it did his unparalleled baseball accomplishments, honoring his business acumen, charitable donations, and steadfast determination to provide educational opportunities for the underprivileged.